Monday, October 29, 2018

 D. before 15 May 1758 in (probably) Opelousas, Louisiana, New France

-The origins of Hypolite’s mother Catherine can be deduced from her father Nicolas' travels.
+The origins of Hypolite’s mother can be deduced from her father Nicolas’ travels.
 From October 1716 to October 1717, he was on a trading expedition with his brothers that went through present-day Texas into Mexico.
-About nine months before Hypolite’s birth, he was at Mission San Juan Batista south of the Rio Grande.
-It seems highly likely that Catherine was a slave living at the rugged Spanish outpost, and Nicolas acquired her there, likely in exchange for the goods he was trading; people of the region had little currency, but lots of slaves.
-Catherine may have been a member of a tribe in northern Mexico, although she might have been brought there from hundreds of miles away by slave traders.
+About nine months before Hypolite’s birth, he was at Mission San Juan Bautista south of the Rio Grande.
+It seems highly likely that Nicolas acquired her there as a slave, probably in exchange for goods he brought with him.
+Hypolite’s mother may have been transported there from hundreds of miles away by slave traders, a fact which is suggested by DNA readings of Indigenous Mexico and Yucatan showing up in many of her descendants.

-It’s likely that Hypolite had no memory of Post Mobile because when she was a toddler, her father moved to a place just outside of the new settlement of New Orleans.
+It’s likely that Hypolite had no memory of Mobile because when she was under 2-years-old, her father moved to a place just outside of the new settlement of New Orleans.
 By the mid-1720s, Nicolas was running a large plantation with over 100 slaves.
 He got married in about 1724, and soon Hypolite had several younger half-siblings.
-Whether or not her mother was still among the household isn’t known.
-A census taken in 1726 showed that Nicolas had three children, and Hypolite must have been counted as one of them.

 Hypolite’s life dramatically changed at age 13 when she was married to a French-Canadian man named Joseph Turpin.
-The wedding took place in New Orleans on November 7, 1731; her father was present at the ceremony, but her mother was absent and was only mentioned as being a former “servant” of Nicolas, implying she either had been freed, sold or had died.
-The newlyweds travelled up the Mississippi River, and settled in the Illinois outpost of Kaskaskia, where Joseph had been living.
+The wedding took place in New Orleans on November 7, 1731, and her mother was mentioned as being a former “servant” of Nicolas named Catherine.
+It suggests that both Catherine and Hypolite were free at the time because if they were slaves it would have been noted in the record.
+There’s no evidence of when Nicolas may have emancipated Catherine, and we can only say that it happened between the dates of Hypolite’s baptism and marriage.
+Hypolite and her new husband Joseph travelled up the Mississippi River, and settled in the Illinois outpost of Kaskaskia, where Joseph had been living.
 Within a year or two, Hypolite gave birth to a daughter.

 As a woman who was half Native American, Hypolite wasn’t out-of-place in Kaskaskia.
 During the time she lived there with Joseph it was a lively trading outpost on the Mississippi, and many early French settlers had married Indian woman, including Joseph’s brother Louis.
 The result of this was a large percentage of the population having Native American blood.
 By the 1740s, Kaskaskia started to become more of a farming community, supplying New Orleans with the types of crops that wouldn’t grow on the Gulf Coast.